How the Coronavirus or Covid-19 Crisis Can Affect Your Case

 For those who are on probation or in a pre-trial diversion program, you might face difficulty in being able to pay fines/fees, complete community service hours, or attend anger management classes or counseling sessions.
 Given the extraordinary circumstances, I believe most probation officers and diversion programs will extend the time frame to complete requirements, or possibly reduce the number of hours required for those that have been on track in their program.

-If you have questions about how your case could be impacted by this pandemic, call Kyle Jarzmik at 678-967-0197.
+If you have questions about how your case could be impacted by this pandemic, contact Kyle Jarzmik.